Chipxiang/15-466-f20-base3/README.md

 Author: Jianxiang Li, Zizhuo Lin

 Design:
-Use the direction of sound in the darkness to guide moving.
-Randomized path every game.
+Follow the direction of sound in the darkness to complete a path towards the ice cream truck.
+Randomized unique path every game.

 Screen Shot: